 You get access to both with a ticket to Mammoth Mountain Ski Resort, which is great value and gives you access to around 5,000 skiable acres between the two.

 5. Squaw Valley Ski Resort

 Squaw Valley is among the most iconic ski resorts in California because it was the host of the 1960 Winter Olympics.

 The valley (as well as Alpine Meadows, another ski area covered with the same ticket) gets a ton of sun and great ski weather.
 It has well over 400 inches of fresh snow every year as well.

 The resort (including both Squaw Valley and Alpine Meadows) is home to thousands of skiable acres that add up to over 250 total runs.

 Most of the trails are intermediate, but there are also enough green and black diamond runs to satisfy all different skill levels.

 Where do you like to ski in California?
 Are there any places we missed?
-Let us know below!
+Let me know below!